software-students-spring2025/2-web-app-aquaproj2/README.md

 ## User stories

-1. **As a home cook**, I want to browse recipes by cuisine type so that I can find dishes from cultures I'm interested in.
+1. **As a home cook**, I want to see the listed cuisine types of recipes so that I can see dishes from cultures I'm interested in.
 2. **As a user**, I want to filter recipes by meal type (sweet or savory) so I can find appropriate dishes for different occasions.
 3. **As a home cook**, I want to share my recipes with photos so others can see and try my creations.
 4. **As a recipe creator**, I want to edit my recipes so I can improve instructions or fix mistakes.
 5. **As a recipe creator**, I want to delete my recipes so I can remove content I no longer want to share.
-6. **As a user**, I want to search for recipes by ingredient so I can use what I already have in my kitchen.
+6. **As a user**, I want to view ingredients in recipes so I can use what I already have in my kitchen.
-7. **As a user**, I want to save my favorite recipes so I can easily find them later.
+7. **As a user**, I want to add friends so I can also view their recipes.
-8. **As a user**, I want to comment on recipes to share my experience or ask questions.
+8. **As a user**, I want to see cooking time estimates so I can plan my meal preparation.
-9. **As a user**, I want to see cooking time estimates so I can plan my meal preparation.
+9. **As a user**, I want to be able to edit my profile to showcase my growth as a cook.
 10. **As a user**, I want to create a profile so I can showcase my recipes and cooking interests.
-11. **As a user**, I want to sort recipes by difficulty level so I can find recipes that match my cooking skills.
+11. **As a user**, I want to view the difficulty level of recipes so I can find recipes that match my cooking skills.
 12. **As a new user**, I want to register an account so I can participate in the community.

 [View our user stories on GitHub Issues](https://github.com/software-students-spring2025/2-web-app-aquaproj2/issues)